collinsyaotse/crypto_price_prediction/README.md

 Deployment

 Model Serialization:
-Save the trained model for future use.
+Saved the trained model for future use as a pickle file in the directory "model_management_scripts\mlruns\models\BestModel\model.pkl"

 Deployment Platform:
-Deployed model as an API with FastAPI and pushed to production with Heroku for real-time predictions.

 API Integration:
 Created an API to expose the model's predictions to other applications or services.